 Dana Rem and Des Gasper

-Social Quality of China: The Analysis of Social Quality Evaluation of Different Classes
+Social Quality in China: An Analysis of the Evaluation of Different Classes

 Cui Yan and Huang Yongliang

 Singing with Dignity: Adding Social Quality to Organization Studies on Aging